Part 2

 But how?

-Eku, Yat and Yathi stood with their fathers in waist-high, red oat grass sodden and bent from the daily pass of storm.
+Eku, Yat and Yathi stood with their fathers in waist-high foxtail grass, sodden and bent from the latest storm.

-A zebra group foraged nearby; wildebeest grazed in the background; in the distance, a parade of elephants marched single file from the water for a stand of mopane.
+A zebra group foraged nearby; wildebeest grazed in the background; in the distance, a parade of many sized, but similarly shaped elephants marched trunk to tail from the water for a stand of mopane.

-The tip of each tusk poked through the water while the trunk rose S-shaped, nostrils pointed toward shore.
+Eku could just make out the tip of each tusk poking from the water, the trunk raised S-shaped, pointed toward shore.

 “How can they do that,” Yat asked.